EGA-archive/beacon-verifier-v2/README.md

 ## Excute verifier using the UI

-Please, open the verifier UI in your browser goint to http://localhost:8003.
+Please, open the verifier UI in your browser going to http://localhost:80 or http://localhost:3015 for production deployment.

 Introduce yor URL in the text form and click at Search:
 ![Beacon verifier v2 UI](https://github.com/EGA-archive/beacon-verifier-v2/blob/main/ui_image.png)